moryba/Beth-project/README2.md

   ![Transformer structure](pics/Transformer-structure.png){width=60%, height=60%}

-\newpage

   - Positional encoding adds information about the position of each element in the sequence by creating a positional encoding matrix, which applies sinusoidal functions to encode positional information.\
     This matrix is added to the input embeddings, allowing the model to incorporate the order of the sequence elements, which is crucial for the transformer to understand the sequential nature of the data.

   - The transformer_encoder_block applies multi-head self-attention to the inputs, enabling the model to focus on different parts of the sequence simultaneously.\
     This is followed by a dropout layer for regularization and layer normalization to stabilize and speed up training.\
     Finally, a feed-forward neural network with a dense layer, dropout, and another layer normalization is used to further process the attention output, enhancing the model's capacity to capture complex patterns in the data.

   - This model uses Adam optimizer with a <b>WarmUpCosineDecay</b> learning rate.\
     During the warmup phase, the learning rate increases linearly, and once the warmup steps are completed, it follows a cosine decay pattern to gradually reduce the learning rate.

   ![Learning rate decay](pics/Transformer_cosinewarmupdecay.png){width=20%, height=20%}